AhmedSayedFathi/OnTheMap/README.md

 # OnTheMap
-On the map is the 4'th from six projects composing the Udacity ios nanodegree
+On the map is the 4'th from six projects composing the Udacity ios nanodegree.